Home Page Lower Passaic River

 See the press release in English, Spanish, and Portuguese.

-Community Involvement Plan [October 2022]
+Community Involvement Plan [October 2022, Updated July 2024]

-EPA has finalized the Community Involvement Plan (CIP) for the Upper 9 miles of the Lower Passaic River Study Area.
+EPA has updated the Community Involvement Plan (CIP) for the Upper 9 miles of the Lower Passaic River Study Area.
 The CIP was developed to encourage community involvement and to facilitate communication between EPA and community members, environmental groups, government officials, the media, and other parties interested in the site and cleanup actions at the site.
 This CIP provides the backbone of the community involvement program and serves as a useful resource that the cleanup team can turn to for advice on appropriate activities for community involvement.
 This CIP will serve as a roadmap for EPA in providing opportunities to share information with the public and to receive input during the interim and final cleanup action design and cleanup.
 It will be updated, as needed, to ensure opportunities for meaningful public participation continue throughout the interim cleanup action and beyond.
 This CIP is focused to fit the communication needs associated with the cleanup of the upper 9 miles of the LPRSA.
 It is structured to provide the reader with a high-level understanding of the work being done and to share EPA’s plans for keeping the community engaged and aware.

-The CIP is available here.
+This CIP is available here.

 EPA’s Frequently Asked Questions about the Sediment Processing Facility or Facilities [October 2021]